clausgf/move32/README.md

 - Parameters for the serial interface: 115200 Baud, 8N1
 - Commands are not echoed while typing, but confirmed after hitting Enter.
 The status after entering a command is either _ok_ or _error_.
+- Use `help` to show a list of commands, `dump` to display the current settings.
 - The data type for servo positions is the underlying pulse length in microseconds.
   Values for most remotes: 1000 (left) - 1500 (middle) - 2000 (right).
 Individual calibration is recommended.